 About me

 Hi!
 I am an ocean and atmospheric scientist at the Bureau of Ocean Energy Management (BOEM) headquarters in Virginia, part of the U.S. Department of the Interior.
-I manage scientific studies related to physical oceanography and atmospheric science on the outer continental shelf of the U.S.; studies I am involved with include the impacts of offshore wind development on coastal oceanography; air quality impacts from oil and gas development in the Gulf of Mexico; and oceanographic observations and modeling off of Alaska.
+I manage scientific studies related to physical oceanography, biogeochemistry, and atmospheric science on the outer continental shelf of the U.S. Our science program informs agency decisions regarding offshore energy; critical minerals; and carbon sequestration.

 Prior to BOEM, I was a postdoc and project scientist at the Scripps Institution of Oceanography, U.C.
-San Diego; I studied regional-scale atmosphere-ocean interactions, which have a strong influence on the climate variability that is felt by communities, including the impacts of climate change.
-I was advised by Prof. Shang-Ping Xie, with funding from the NASA physical oceanography program.
+San Diego, advised by Prof. Shang-Ping Xie.
+I studied regional-scale atmosphere-ocean interactions, with funding from the NASA physical oceanography program.
 I worked heavily with satellite observations of oceanic variables such as sea surface temperature, sea level, and ocean color; and atmospheric variables such as surface winds, rainfall, and clouds.
 We supplemented satellite data where appropriate with in situ observations from buoys, ships, and gliders.

-I run computer simulations with the Weather Research and Forecasting (WRF) model and Regional Ocean Modeling System (ROMS), and utilize gridded reanalyses such as ERA5 and NCEP.
+I ran computer simulations with the Weather Research and Forecasting (WRF) model and Regional Ocean Modeling System (ROMS), and utilized gridded reanalyses such as ERA5 and NCEP.
 I have found that combining satellite observations with numerical modeling is a powerful approach for developing robust explanations about processes in our environment.

 Specific problems I worked on at Scripps include: